-The history of Child Care, Inc., of Wichita Falls goes back to two organizations that were established during the oil boom days after World War I to provide child care for the young children of low income working parents.
-The Wichita Falls Day Nursery was established to serve poor white children, and the Colored Day Nursery was started by a black principal’s wife to serve black children during the early years.
-After many decades of serving children and one name change, these two organizations became one in 1973 and have continued to operate as Child Care, Inc.
+The history of Child Care Partners of Wichita Falls goes back to two organizations that were established during the oil boom days, after World War I. There was a demand for childcare for the young children of low-income, working parents.
+The Wichita Falls Day Nursery was established to serve poor white children, and the Colored Day Nursery was started by a black principal’s wife to serve black children, as this was still during segregation.
+They later combined to form what we know as Child Care Partners, today.

-The Wichita Falls Day Nursery was established in 1918 when a group of prominent women in Wichita Falls identified the need for child care for children who were living on the banks of the Wichita River and were left to care for themselves when their parents went into town to work.
-The women had become familiar with the plight of the children when they took leftover food to the families.
+The Wichita Falls Day Nursery was established in 1918 when a group of prominent women in Wichita Falls identified the need for childcare.
+They discovered children living on the banks of the Wichita River, left to care for themselves when their parents went into town to work.
+The women took leftover food to these families, and became more and more familiar with the plight of the children.
 They described the children as “pitiful and dirty, and running wild.”
 Mr. J.W.
-Culbertson offered Mrs. Kemp a three-room house at 704 Lamar to be used for the first nursery, which opened with nine children on June 7, 1918.
-The second location was at 502 Lamar.
-Through the efforts of the Kiwanis Club, the Federated Mission Society, and other community fundraising efforts, a modern ten room brick building was completed at 403 Lamar for the nursery in 1925.
+Culbertson offered Mrs. Kemp a three-room house at 704 Lamar for the first nursery, which opened with nine children on June 7, 1918.
+A second location was opened at 502 Lamar.
+In 1925, a modern ten room brick building was completed at 403 Lamar through the efforts of the Kiwanis Club, the Federated Mission Society, and other community fundraising efforts.

 On the other side of town, in 1918, after hearing about the nursery for white children, Mrs. Ella Duckenfield asked Mrs. Kemp for her assistance in starting a similar project for black children.
-Mrs. Kemp and the members of the Wichita Falls Federated Missionary Society, helped Mrs. Duckenfield start the Colored Day Nursery at a small four room house at 422 Welch Street.
+Mrs. Kemp and the members of the Wichita Falls Federated Missionary Society helped Mrs. Duckenfield start the Colored Day Nursery at a small four room house at 422 Welch Street.
 The nursery opened with fifteen children and was operated seven days a week.
-In 1924 a lot next door at 420 Welch was donated and a small house that had been on the property of the new Wichita Falls Day Nursery was donated and moved to the site.
-A new roof was added and the Colored Day Nursery had what was said to be “a very nice place.”
+In 1924, a lot next door at 420 Welch was donated and a small house that had been on the property of the new Wichita Falls Day Nursery was donated and moved to the site.
+After a new roof and continued efforts from Mrs. Duckenfield, the Colored Day Nursery was established in the community as “a very nice place.”

-In 1961, a $10,000 brick addition was made to a Colored Day Nursery and the organization’s name was changed to the McCutchen Memorial Nursery, in honor of Mrs. C.E.
-McCutchen, a long time supporter and volunteer of the organization.
+In 1961, a $10,000 brick addition was made to the Colored Day Nursery and the organization’s name was changed to the McCutchen Memorial Nursery, in honor of Mrs. C.E.
+McCutchen.
+She was a longtime supporter and volunteer of the organization.
 In 1968, Miss Charlye O. Farris, the first black female attorney in Texas and the first black person to serve on the board of the McCutchen Memorial Nursery, was elected president of the organization.

 In 1975, the old Colored Day Nursery center on Welch Street was badly burned and closed.
-The children who had been served at that center were moved to other Child Care, Inc. centers including the center at 403 Lamar Street.
-That center was renovated and renamed as the Herschel Zale Child Care Center and continues to meet a vital community need by serving an average of 60 children a day.
+The children who were served at that center were moved to other Child Care, Inc. centers including the newly absorbed center at 403 Lamar Street.
+That Lamar center was renovated and renamed the Herschel Zale Child Care Center and continues to meet a vital community need by serving an average of 60 children a day.